sjain30/sajaljain/README.md

 ---

 ## Hi there <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">,
-I'm Sajal Jain, Student at 👨‍💻 Bharati Vidyapeeth's College of Engineering, New Delhi Pursuing B.Tech.
+I'm Sajal Jain, Student at 👨‍💻 Bharati Vidyapeeth's College of Engineering, New Delhi pursuing B.Tech.
-I'm pursuing android app developement using Java and Kotlin and working on projects for the same.
+I'm pursuing android app developement as career using Java and Kotlin and working on projects for the same.
 I've also tried my hand at UI/UX Designing.
 I am a highly motivated individual with a passion for constant developing skills and growing professionally.
 Would love to be a Full Stack Developer and see myself as a Product / Program Manager in my later career.

 ## 🧐 About
 - 🏄‍ Community guy who loves being involved in communities and help fellow students grow
+- ✨ I thrive for creativity, innovation and aesthetics
 - 😄 I also like to organize and manage various events in college
 - 👾 Languages: Java, Python, C/C++
 - 🛠 Software: Android Studio, Adobe XD, IntelliJ IDEA, Jupyter